castor-labs/php-ext-identifier/README.md

 - **Build System** - Complete guide to Zig build commands and options
 - **Stub Generation** - Automatic PHP stub generation with rich documentation
 - **Development Workflow** - How to develop and contribute to the extension

+For comprehensive performance analysis, see [BENCH.md](BENCH.md) which includes:

+- **Detailed benchmark results** - Complete performance measurements
+- **Comparison with popular libraries** - Head-to-head performance analysis
+- **Real-world performance impact** - Scalability and efficiency metrics
+- **Benchmark methodology** - How to run and interpret benchmarks

 ## Contributing